urbit/urbit.org-reloaded/content/events/2020-10-09-urbit-hosting-launch-event.md

 ---

 Got a group of friends who want to use Urbit together?
 We periodically give away blocks of planets and help people get set up.
-Apply for a community grant:<br/><a href="https://urbit.org/community/community-grants/" class="linkified">https://urbit.org/community/community-grants/</a>
+Apply for a community grant: <a href="https://urbit.org/community/community-grants/" class="linkified">https://urbit.org/community/community-grants/</a>

 Interested developing on Urbit?
 Hoon School is a community-run program to teach you the basics of the language and system.
-Sign up here:<br/><a href="https://hooniversity.org" class="linkified">https://hooniversity.org</a>
+Sign up here: <a href="https://hooniversity.org" class="linkified">https://hooniversity.org</a>

 Mostly, you can find us on Urbit in the Urbit Community group.
-But you can also follow along here:<br/><a href="https://urbit.org/blog/" class="linkified">https://urbit.org/blog/</a><br/><a href="https://twitter.com/urbit" class="linkified">https://twitter.com/urbit</a><br/><a href="https://github.com/urbit" class="linkified">https://github.com/urbit</a>
+But you can also follow along here: <a href="https://urbit.org/blog/" class="linkified">https://urbit.org/blog/</a> <a href="https://twitter.com/urbit" class="linkified">https://twitter.com/urbit</a> <a href="https://github.com/urbit" class="linkified">https://github.com/urbit</a>

-And if you're still confused about what Urbit is, try these:<br/><a href="https://urbit.org/understanding-urbit/" class="linkified">https://urbit.org/understanding-urbit/</a>
+And if you're still confused about what Urbit is, try these: <a href="https://urbit.org/understanding-urbit/" class="linkified">https://urbit.org/understanding-urbit/</a>